rougier/from-python-to-numpy/02-introduction.rst

        return candidates[mask]

-As you may have guessed, the second function is the vectorized-optimized-faster-numpy version of the first function.
+As you may have guessed, the second function is the vectorized-optimized-faster-NumPy version of the first function.
 It is 10 times faster than the pure Python version, but it is hardly readable.